graphikDB/graphik/README.md

 ## Use Cases

-- relational state-machine fine-grained authorization
+- relational state-machine for identity-aware applications

 ## TODO